Dan Forest: Tenure in office

 As lieutenant governor, Forest was the state's second-highest elected official and the president of the North Carolina Senate, as well as a member of the Council of State.
 Forest began a one-year term as the chairman of the Republican Lieutenant Governors Association in 2018.

 Forest emphasized his fiscally conservative and socially conservative views.
 He was a strong supporter of North Carolina's controversial H.B.
 2, state legislation that overrode an ordinance passed by the City of Charlotte that extended the protection of anti-discrimination laws to LGBT persons.
 Forest was also a leading supporter of proposals to adopt a state "religious freedom restoration" act, a controversial bill on religion.
 Forest supports the elimination of income tax and its replacement by a "consumption tax".

+During his term, he renovated and refurbished the Hawkins-Hartness House, which serves as the official office of the lieutenant governor.

 As lieutenant governor, Forest appeared with Trump at a rally in 2016, at which he voiced support for Trump.
 In a 2018 speech to the conservative think tank Civitas, Forest asserted that political issues such as climate change and gun control "really is the religion of the left" and that "the left...don't have a hope in God.
 They have no hope in a higher power."
 Forest's remarks were criticized by Democrats; state senators Paul Lowe Jr. and Mike Woodard said that the comments "only serve to insult, belittle and divide people of faith, no matter their political beliefs."
 In a June 2019 speech to a church, Forest stated that no nation "has survived the diversity and multiculturalism that America faces today"; the remark prompted criticism.

 In mid-March 2020, Forest opposed Governor Roy Cooper's closure of bars and restriction of restaurants to take-out and delivery only on the grounds it didn't give bars and restaurants enough time to prepare, and in mid-April, Forest called for the immediate reopening of public places with non-binding guidance from state government.
 In June 2020, Forest announced that he was suing Governor Cooper over his coronavirus executive orders, alleging that the governor could not issue the directives without the concurrence of the Council of State.
 The lawsuit was later withdrawn after a loss in Superior Court.